mattstermiller/koffee/README.md

 #### Other
 - Open Windows Explorer at your current location with `Ctrl + Shift + e`
 - Open Commandline at your current location with `Ctrl + Shift + c`
+- Open the currently selected file with your text editor (configured in the Settings window) with `Ctrl + Shift + t`
-- Toggle between Windows-style and Unix-style path formats with `F9`
+- Show/hide hidden files and folders with `F9`

 There are more commands at your disposal.
-Check the Settings window ful the full list of commands and their key bindings!
+Open the Settings window with `?` for the full list of commands and their key bindings!

 ## Planned Features
 - Search sub-folders
-- Option to remember previous location
+- Select multiple items
 - Configurable hotkeys
-- Bookmarks: quickly save and jump to a folder and/or item
-- Themes
 - Batch renames with regular expressions
 - Split view
+- Themes
 - And more...